 Easily build an on-site survey and start collecting customer feedback in minutes with Hotjar

 2. Use heatmaps to visualize the ‘interest’ and ’intent’ stages

-When MADE.com launched a new site design with updated navigation options, Spencer used heatmaps to see how people were interacting with them and behaving as a result.
+When MADE.COM launched a new site design with updated navigation options, Spencer used heatmaps to see how people were interacting with them and behaving as a result.

 Are prospective customers clicking on key page elements (links, buttons, and CTAs)?

-Are prospective customers seeing all the important information?
+Are they seeing all the important information?

-Are people experiencing issues across devices?
+Are they experiencing issues across devices?

 3. Use on-page surveys to improve the ‘intent’ and ‘purchase’ stages